chadlung/jsonfeedserver/readme.md

 JSON Feed Server is an experimental project to create a feed server that uses JSON rather than a format like ATOM or RSS.

-**Note:** This project is a (fun) work in progress and lacking unit tests nor has not been extensively tested.
+**Note:** This project is a work in progress and lacking several unit tests and has not been extensively tested.
 Feel free to contribute back!

 To get started using JSON Feed Server on OS X or Linux make sure to install [Nodejs](http://nodejs.org).
 Next,  run the following command from a command prompt to install: